salicia17/AssignmentWeek8/README.md

 Vulnerability #1: User Enumeration:

 Vulnerability #2: Cross Site Scripting: Open up a brower to https://35.226.34.105/green/public/territories.php.
 Go to the Contact Us form page where the exploit will be conducted.
+Fill out the form by inputting information on the fill text boxs.
+In the feedback text box, place <script>alert('putyournamehere found the XSS!');</script> and submit.
+Login as admin to view the feedback and go to the Feedback section and the XSS is executed.

 ## Red

-Vulnerability #1:
+Vulnerability #1: IDOR

-Vulnerability #2:
+Vulnerability #2: CSRF

 ## Notes